 If you’re one of those people who save their large four-liter milk jugs for possible future use, let us give you a suggestion: create a barge.
 Make a square frame using wood and lay it down on a large piece of chicken wire.
 Line up the jugs inside and close off the top using more chicken wire.
 Bind the wire together and cap it off with a with your preferred decking material.
 If you want to make it look fancier, cover the hull with a tarp and add a mount for an electric motor.
 Now you’re ready to sail.

 7. Ferrocement boat

 For a sturdier boat, use cement!
 It might sound contrary to common sense (hello, we’re talking about boats here), but if you want to build one longer than 20 feet, cement actually makes a perfect material.
-All you need is to build a boat skeleton out of wood, staple on several layers of chicken wire and lay about an inch of cement over it.
-You won’t expect it to be fast, but at least it’s strong unlike other boats made of materials glued together.
+All you need is to build a boat skeleton out of wood, then staple on several layers of chicken wire and lay about an inch of cement over it.
+You don’t expect it to be fast, but at least it’s strong unlike other boats made of materials glued together.

 8. Glass kayak

 Wanna have a good view of the waters under you as you sail into the sea?
 Get inside a Molokini kayak, the first transparent kayak on the market, and have fun looking down tropical reefs.
-It is constructed using lightweight aluminum tubing and clear polycarbonate plastic, and can carry up to 425 lbs.
+It is constructed using lightweight aluminum tubing and clear polycarbonate plastic and can carry up to 425 lbs.
 However, the company selling it received a lot of negative feedback from its clients trying to buy their transparent boats because they had to wait for many months to get them even after paying.
 Eventually, other companies stepped into the market to sell good quality transparent boats like the See Through Canoe and Klear Kanoo.
-Each of these firms sell kayaks that are slightly different, but both completely transparent.
+Each of these firms sells kayaks that are slightly different, but both completely transparent.